LaxarJS/laxar/docs/manuals/events.md

 As an example, consider a multi-part user sign-up process, where each of several widgets allows the user to enter and validate some of the information such as email address, payment information or a CAPTCHA.
 Another widget offering a _Complete Sign-Up_ button would be responsible for the overall process of submitting the registration resource to a REST service and navigating to a different page.
-Before hitting the registration service, this widget would ask all input widgets to validate their respective validation details in order to provide immediate feedback to the user.
+Before hitting the registration service, this widget would ask all input widgets to validate their respective sign-up details in order to provide immediate feedback to the user.
 Some of the widgets might have to query their own validation services though, such as the CAPTCHA widget.

 Using the _Request/Will/Did_ mechanism, such functionality can be achieved without the registration widget having to know any of the participant widgets: